Posted on August 21, 2015

 1. States Requiring that All Firearms be Stored with a Locking Device in Place:

-Massachusetts requires that all firearms be stored with a locking device in place.
+Massachusetts is the only state that requires that all firearms be stored with a locking device in place.
 The state bars storing or keeping any firearm unless it is secured in a locked container or equipped with a tamper-resistant mechanical lock or other safety device.
 This requirement does not apply to any firearm “carried by or under the control of the owner or other lawfully authorized user.”

 A number of states require safe storage of firearms in circumstances where children are likely to access the firearms.
 These laws are discussed in our summary on Child Access Prevention.